SOWMIYA2003/PCA---Mini-Project-Mini-Project---Face-Detection-or-Convert-an-image-into-gray-scale-image-using-CUD/README.md

    - Set the grid and block dimensions for the kernel execution.
    - Start the timer using QueryPerformanceFrequency and QueryPerformanceCounter.
    - Launch the kernel function using <<<dimGrid, dimBlock>>> syntax.
-   - Copy the output image data from device to host using `cudaMemcpy`.
+   - Copy the output image data from device to host using cudaMemcpy.
    - Stop the timer and calculate the elapsed time.
    - Write the output image to a file.
    - Free the device and host memory.